sansicoin/educoin_v2/README.md

 What is EducoinV?
 ----------------

+EducoinV --> Educoin Vietnam (EDC)
+Developed and designed for students in Vietnam to support them and to grow up the quality of the education in this country.
+On this way we want to support especially those, who live in rural areas and often do not have the chances to get the proper education.
+Students can "earn" coins with their work, solving tasks homeworks etc.
+The earned coins can be redeemed for school stuff, books, free lessons or even free courses.
+We are teachers from all over the world, UK, USA, Germany, France, Australia, Canada, Vietnam living for long time in Vietnam and working with young people, teaching different subjects.
+This should be seen as our volunteer job.
+20% premined ( around 20M coins) are kept by our group of teachers to give away to the students and for marketting.
+We are still looking for a developer of the android wallet.

+P.S.
+We are not programmer and we try to keep coin costs low.
+Any suggestions and help are welcome.

 EducoinV is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~4 years)